 Disclosure: This post contains affiliate links.
 When you click on, make a purchase from, or book your hotel via one of these links, I may earn a commission.
 Of course, this is at no extra cost to you, and I only recommend products and services I would use myself.

-Five of the Best Places to Eat in Amsterdam
+Best Places to Eat in Amsterdam

-De Kas is famous for using fresh, organic ingredients hand-picked from its onsite garden.
-In fact, the garden is a three-prong operation that consists of an indoor growing area, an outdoor area, and a nursery, which supplies the restaurant with the freshest vegetables and herbs.
+In fact, the garden is a three-pronged operation that consists of an indoor growing area, an outdoor area, and a nursery, which supplies the restaurant with the freshest vegetables and herbs.

 De Kas offers a fixed daily menu of its plant-focused cuisine, and you can choose the number of courses you want.